Health insurance in Portugal

 If you’re vacationing in Portugal, budget around €50 for food per day (for a single person).

-If you’re looking to visit Portugal, you might want to consider a travel insurance package that includes health insurance coverage.
-Generally, packages like these for Portugal cost between €35 (about $38) and €60 per person.
+If you’re traveling to Portugal, you might want to consider a travel insurance package that includes health insurance coverage.
+Generally, packages like these for those who visit Portugal cost between €35 (about $38) and €60 per person.
 Of course, the price you pay is dependent on how many people you want to cover with the package as well as how comprehensive the package you choose is.

 For those who move to Portugal with legal residency, you’ll have access to the Portuguese healthcare system.
 Portugal’s healthcare system is a combination of public and private healthcare.
 If you opt for private health insurance, costs typically range from €30 to €100 per month, depending on factors such as your age, desired coverage, and any pre-existing conditions.